 The Market is known as Kad Kong Ta – the market by the pier (in northern Thailand dialect).
-It is located by Ratchadapisek bridge that stretches above Wang river; it’s one of the city’s most famous bridges.
+It is located by the Ratchadapisek bridge that stretches above Wang river; it’s one of the city’s most famous bridges.

-The Lampang Weekend Market parallels the river, on Talat Gao Thanon street (old market street) – and it is old indeed, exists over 100 years ago, from the time of king Rama 5.
+The Lampang Weekend Market parallels the river, on Talat Gao Thanon street (old market street) – and it is old indeed, exists over 100 years ago, from the time of King Rama 5.

 Back then, Lampang was a local trading center, and particularly teak wood.
 Many companies and merchants from neighboring lands have built their homes and offices there.
-There were companies from England, Burma and many Chinese, so the market is also known as Talat Chin (The Chinese Market).
+There were companies from England, Burma, and many Chinese, so the market is also known as Talat Chin (The Chinese Market).

 These companies and merchants have built their houses and businesses in the styles of their home cultures, and these houses were kept from one generation to another while maintaining their unique architectural characters.

 Therefore, the weekend market has such unique setting, featuring various ancient buildings that are well kept in their differing styles – colonial, Burmese, Chinese and more.
 These structures are on both sides of the walking zone, creating a unique setting for visitors.

 Lampang Weekend Market opening hours : Every weekend (Saturdays and Sundays) around 4 PM, the street closes for vehicle traffic and turns into a pedestrian walking zone, with various stands offering different foods, handcrafts and souvenirs.
 On the market sides, in those ancient, well kept buildings, you’ll find small coffee shops, pubs and restaurants.